-Fluid art or Pour art allows learning about materials, color density, and thus, great for experimenting.
+Acrylic Pouring or Fluid Art is a fun method to create beautiful abstract art.
+You do not need any art background or prior art experience to do this painting.
 Even if you’ve never painted before, don't be shy to try, you will enjoy it!

 What is Acrylic Pouring or Fluid Art?

-When poured onto the canvas or surface, the imbalance of different paint densities creates marvelous patterns.
-The surface is tilted in several directions to let the paint flow.
+When the mixture is poured onto the canvas or surface, the imbalance of different paint densities creates marvelous patterns.
+The surface is tilted at some angles to let the paint flow in different directions.
 The colors interact in unpredictable yet intriguing ways.
-You can create fluid painting at home by trying any pouring techniques.
-But before that, let us check what materials you will need for acrylic pouring.

 Pour Painting Supplies